 Walt Disney will always be remembered for his countless innovations in filmmaking and entertainment.
-Yet, when he set out to create his first feature film, he was like an explorer heading into uncharted wilderness.
-Back in 1934, no one knew if an audience would sit through a full-length "cartoon" Critics and cynics said it couldn't be done.
-Walt of course believed it could and did everything in his power to insure that his animators would.
+Yet, when he set out to create his first feature film, he was like an explorer heading into an uncharted wilderness.
+Back in 1934, no one knew if an audience would sit through a full-length cartoon.
+Cynics said it wouldn't succeed.
+Walt, of course, believed it was possible, and he did everything in his power to insure that his animators believed too.

-One thing was to bring movement models into the studio to give the animators a reference in order to achieve realistic human motion (i.e., walking, dancing).
-Marjorie Belcher (born September 2, 1919) was hired as a teenager for $10/day to "play" Snow White.
+One thing was to bring movement models into the studio to give the animators a frame of reference to achieve realistic human motion (i.e., walking, dancing).
+Marjorie Belcher (born September 2, 1919) was hired as a teenager for $10/day to play Snow White.
 See the October 2009 MovieWeb interview with Marge as she talks about how Walt chose her for the part from 200-300 other girls.
 She came into the studio two or three times a month for a period of about two years.
 The animators "showed me storyboards and then they let me go free."

 Video posted by LucaItaly84